pashutk/Cherry_MX_ULP/README.md

 - Through-Hole Mounted Double-Sided

 **Please note that the double-sided mounts are still in the testing phase and might be subject to change.**

+The repo also contains a 3D model of the switch [in a STEP format](https://github.com/pashutk/Cherry_MX_ULP/blob/main/Cherry_ULP.pretty/Cherry_MX_ULP.step).
+The model has limited dimensional precision and should only be used for visualization purposes.

 ## Datasheets